Wolf: Reproduction

 The gestation period lasts 62–75 days with pups usually being born in the spring months or early summer in very cold places such as on the tundra.
 Young females give birth to four to five young, and older females from six to eight young and up to 14.
 Their mortality rate is 60–80%.
 Newborn wolf pups look similar to German Shepherd Dog pups.
-They are born blind and deaf and are covered in short soft grayish-brown fur.
+They are born blind and deaf and are covered in short soft greyish-brown fur.
 They weigh 300–500 g at birth and begin to see after nine to 12 days.
 The milk canines erupt after one month.
 Pups first leave the den after three weeks.
 At one-and-a-half months of age, they are agile enough to flee from danger.
 Mother wolves do not leave the den for the first few weeks, relying on the fathers to provide food for them and their young.
 Pups begin to eat solid food at the age of three to four weeks.
 They have a fast growth rate during their first four months of life: during this period, a pup's weight can increase nearly 30 times.
 Wolf pups begin play-fighting at the age of three weeks, though unlike young coyotes and foxes, their bites are gentle and controlled.
 Actual fights to establish hierarchy usually occur at five to eight weeks of age.
 This is in contrast to young coyotes and foxes, which may begin fighting even before the onset of play behaviour.
 By autumn, the pups are mature enough to accompany the adults on hunts for large prey.